Hundred Days order of battle: British Mediterranean contingent

 This was Great Britain's smaller military expedition.
-It was composed of British troops from the garrison of Genoa under General Sir Hudson Lowe transported and supported by the Mediterranean Fleet of Lord Exmouth to Marseilles to aid a French Royalist uprising.
-The British landed about 4,000 men in Marseilles, made up of soldiers, marines and sailors.
+It was composed of British troops from the garrison of Genoa under General Sir Hudson Lowe transported and supported by the Mediterranean Fleet of Lord Exmouth to Marseille to aid a French Royalist uprising.
+The British landed about 4,000 men in Marseille, made up of soldiers, marines and sailors.

 Other mobilisations

 Spanish armies

 It was planned that a Spanish army was to invade France via Perpignan and Toulouse.
 General Francisco Javier Castanos, 1st Duke of Bailen commanded this army.

 It was planned that a second Spanish army was to invade France over the river Bidassoa and into France via Bayonne and Bordeaux.
 General Henry Joseph O'Donnell, Count of La Bisbal commanded this army.

 Both Wellington's Despatches and his Supplementary Despatches show that neither of the Spanish armies contained any Portuguese contingents nor were they likely too, (See the section Portuguese contingent below), however both Chandler and Barbero state that the Portuguese did send a contingent.